earcanal/attention-network-task/experiment.js.md

 		timing_response: 180000
 	};

-This ensures that the subject does not read through the instructions too quickly.
-If they do it too quickly, then we will go over the loop again.
+Ensures that the subject does not read through the instructions too quickly.
+If they do, then we will go over the loop again.

 	if (Practise == 1) {
 		practice_instructions = '<p class = block-text>After you end instructions we will start with practice.
 During practice you will receive feedback about whether your responses are correct.
 You will not receive feedback during the rest of the experiment.</p><p class=block-text>Click <strong>End Instructions</strong>, then move the mouse pointer off of the screen before starting with practice.</p>'